Free: Healthy Freezer Meals Recipe EbookGet It Now

 Want to turn this healthy vegetable stir fry into a full meal?
 Add a protein and a base!

 - Chicken – If you have leftover baked chicken breast or shredded chicken, throw it into the vegetable stir fry sauce.
 Of course, you can also just make a chicken stir fry by starting out with raw chicken.
+Or, pair this with a main course of teriyaki chicken, sweet honey garlic chicken, or for a spicy kick tandoori chicken or black pepper chicken.

 - Beef – You can use ground beef, or slice some steak into the stir fry.
 Flank steak or sirloin steak are great options.